curioswitch/curiostack/cluster/terraform/README.md

 After removing all the migrated resources, run `terraformPlan` again - there should be no changes to made.
 You're done!
 Clean out all the `default.tfstate` files left on your computer and merge and others can finally get back to using terraform.

+### Upgrade providers

+#### Upgrading to google 2.x

+`terraform-provider-google` 2.x splits out a separate provider named `google-beta` with access to GCP beta APIs.
+If you happen to be using beta APIs, see if it's safe to remove them, or otherwise just add `provider: google-beta` to the resource.

+#### Upgrading to kubernetes 1.7+

+`terraform-provider-kubernetes` 1.7+ have some backwards incompatible changes for deployments and ingresses.

+Deployments must specify `spec.selector.match_labels.*` instead of `spec.selector.*`.
+Deployments have a bad default for `spec.template.metadata.namespace` which will force all your deployments to be recreating, causing downtime.
+Stick to the correct behavior by setting it to `""` explicitly.

+Ingresses use `path` instead of `path_regex`.